SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### AND
 `AND` is a keyword used to check between two condition.
-It will be will true, when two condition satisfies
+It will be true, when two condition satisfies
 ```sql
 MariaDB [dbms_sample]> SELECT * FROM student3;
 +------------+------------+------------+